-How To Impress, Action Points:
+How To Impress:

 - Try to keep calm, which in reality can be pretty difficult to achieve.
 The secret is to minimise stress and stop any sources of stress.
 One source of stress is being late for your interview, so make sure you arrive in the area early.

 - One easy thing is to make sure you are professional looking and that all your clothes fit correctly.
-Being dressed well for an interview shows a professionalism to impress any potential employer.
+Being dressed well for an interview shows professionalism to impress any potential employer.

-- Also, remember now that there are many competency based questions that are pretty much always the same.
-These types of question include can you give me an example where you demonstrated team working or leadership skills.
-Developing more fluid and practiced answers will make you appear more confident and appease any the interviewer’s concerns.
+- Also, remember now that there are many competency-based questions that are pretty much always the same.
+These types of questions include can you give me an example where you demonstrated team working or leadership skills.
+Developing more fluid and practised answers will make you appear more confident and appease any of the interviewer’s concerns.

 - Research your potential employer and try to demonstrate your knowledge.
-Go to the corporate website and read through information and also check on the internet for any news.
+Go to the corporate website and read through the information and also check on the internet for any news.
 Being aware of any significant activity within the company will demonstrate a genuine interest in the job.